hyojin-park-neuro/neureca/news/index.md

 {% include section.html %}

 # 2025
-- We are hiring a part-time Research Assistant (RA) [Please email me with your CV to discuss further!](https://edzz.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_6001/job/6367?keyword=6367&mode=location)<br>
+- We are hiring a part-time Research Assistant (RA) [Please email me with your CV to discuss further!](https://edzz.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_6001/job/6367?keyword=6367&mode=location){:target="_blank"}

-- Paper accepted in Brain Communications.
+- Paper accepted in Brain Communications!
 "Current and prospective roles of magnetic resonance imaging in mild traumatic brain injury" by Sassani et al.

 # 2024
 - We currently have multiple competition-based PhD positions available!
 Please email me with your CV to discuss further!<br>